Frequently Asked Questions (FAQs)

 Conversely, if you have excellent oral health and maintain thorough home care habits, Dr Legin may suggest that annual visits are sufficient for your needs.

-Children should also visit the dentist regularly, ideally from the time their first tooth appears or by their first birthday.
+Children should also visit the dentist regularly, ideally starting when their first tooth appears or by their first birthday.
 Early dental visits help establish good habits, allow monitoring of dental development and provide an opportunity to address any concerns.

-If you're unsure how often you should be visiting, a consultation with Dr Legin can help determine the right schedule for you based on your oral health status and risk factors.
+If you're unsure how often to visit, a consultation with Dr Legin can help determine the right schedule for you based on your oral health status and risk factors.

 Root Canal Treatment